daisoonkim/daisoonkim.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am an Assistant Professor of Economics at North Carolina State University and a Research Economist at the National Bureau of Economic Research.
+I am an Assistant Professor of Economics at NC State University and a Research Economist at the National Bureau of Economic Research.
 I am also affiliated with the Global Linkages Lab at Brown University.
 Prior to joining NC State, I was a Research Fellow at London Business School (2018–2019).
 I received my Ph.D. in Economics from the University of Washington in 2019.

 [\[Academic CV\]](https://drive.google.com/file/d/1isPILSPRJgI4W-YEr3EogKauHqYwe98S/view?usp=sharing) [\[Resume\]](/cv/)